WDI-SEA/interview-questions/readme.md

 * What is the difference between `==` and `===`?
   == is less strict than ===, === compares what type of value it is.

+  0 === '0' returns false
+  0 == '0' returns true

 * Explain the same-origin policy with regards to JavaScript.

+This is a security policy that  prevents JS from accessing sites outside the current domain.

 * What is the extent of your experience with Promises and/or their polyfills?